 You can still use debit and credit cards to pay your monthly bills and other recurring expenses, but use cash for the rest.
 It’ll make it that much easier to cut your spending when you know exactly how much you have left.

-Use cash whenever possible so you can keep track of what you’ve spent and how much you have left.
+Use cash whenever possible and allowed so you can keep track of what you’ve spent and how much you have left.

 If your employer offers the option, set up your paycheck to automatically deposit a portion into your checking and savings account each time you get paid.
 If you have a budget set up, you’ll know exactly what percentage of your paycheck you need in your checking account, while the rest can be deposited directly into savings without even having to think about it.
 Don’t touch the savings account unless it’s absolutely necessary.
 If you have an unexpected expense or lose your job, you’ll have some money put away to help you get back on your feet.